Colon and Rectal Surgery Residency Program

 The program offers the breadth of colorectal surgery and its affiliating institutions.
 Its training facilities consist of a large county hospital, a university referral center hospital and a cancer center, and a state of the art endoscopy lab.
 The program is characterized by comprehensive surgical management, multidisciplinary tumor boards, continence preserving management for primary and recurrent rectal cancer, and bowel-preserving advanced endoscopic techniques.
 In addition, the program has an integrated research program that includes health sciences quality and outcomes research, colonic physiology and oncology, microbiome, and laparoscopic and robotic cancer investigations.

-Clinic and/or office experience: There is a weekly clinic at LAC+USC in which 70 patients are seen.
+Clinic and/or office experience: There is a weekly clinic at Los Angeles General Medical Center in which 70 patients are seen.
 There are also several weekly academic clinics where patients are seen at Keck Medicine of USC.
 Office exposure is provided to allow the resident broad experience in preoperative, postoperative and outpatient care.

 Interaction with general surgery residents: There is a full general surgical residency program at the University of Southern California.
-The colorectal fellow supervises the colorectal service at LAC+USC.
+The colorectal fellow supervises the colorectal service at Los Angeles General Medical Center.
 The service is supported by surgical residents, a physician assistant and a nurse for ancillary support, and medical students are also part of the program.
 The academic practice rotation includes a physician assistant, resident and an intern.
 The colorectal trainee is expected to be active in the teaching of residents and students.
 No in-house night call is required for the colorectal fellow.

 Conferences: Conference subjects include weekly colorectal case review conference, multidisciplinary tumor board and pathology review, colorectal journal clubs, IBD multidisciplinary conference, research conference, general surgical M&M conference weekly, general surgical grand rounds weekly.
 There is the option to meet in a small group with visiting professors for colorectal symposiums several times a year.